thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

 move-marker:
     0:
         image: /images/user-guide/widgets/maps/move-marker-1-pe.png
-        title: 'Enable the ability to move the marker on the map by checking the "Move" tool in the marker settings under the "Edit marker" section.'
-    1:
-        image: /images/user-guide/widgets/maps/move-marker-2-pe.png
         title: 'To move the marker, click and hold the marker with your mouse, drag it to the new location, and then release the mouse button.'

 remove-marker:
     0:
-        image: /images/user-guide/widgets/maps/remove-marker-1-pe.png
-        title: 'Enable the "Remove" tool in the marker settings under the "Edit marker" section.'
-    1:
         image: /images/user-guide/widgets/maps/remove-marker-1-pe.png
         title: 'To delete a marker, simply click on it, then click the trash bin icon in the menu at the bottom of the widget.'